Dependency Injection

 ];

-This way, when the dependency injection needs to get an instance of app\service\Mailer, it will automatically use the app\service\Mailer instance created in this configuration.
+Thus, when dependency injection needs to obtain an instance of app\service\Mailer, it will automatically use the app\service\Mailer instance created in this configuration.

-We can see that config/dependence.php uses new to instantiate the Mailer class, which is not a problem in this example.
-But imagine if the Mailer class has dependencies on other classes or uses annotation injection internally, using new initialization will not perform dependency injection.
-The solution is to use custom interface injection and initialize the class using the Container::get(class name) or Container::make(class name, [constructor parameters]) methods instead of the new keyword.
+We notice that new is used to instantiate the Mailer class in config/dependence.php.
+This is fine for this example, but imagine if the Mailer class depended on other classes or used annotation injection internally; initializing with new will not allow for dependency injection.
+The solution is to utilize custom interface injection by initializing the class using Container::get(类名) or Container::make(类名, [构造函数参数]).

 Custom Interface Injection

-In real-world projects, it is preferable to program against interfaces rather than concrete classes.
-For example, app\controller\UserController should import app\service\MailerInterface instead of app\service\Mailer.
+In real projects, we prefer to program against interfaces rather than specific classes.
+For instance, app\controller\UserController should import app\service\MailerInterface instead of app\service\Mailer.

 Define the MailerInterface interface.